 Please fill out the course information as completely as possible.
-Submit by October 25, 2023 for priority consideration for the SPRING 2024 catalog.
+Submit by January 23, 2024 for priority consideration for the SUMMER 2024 catalog.
 Questions?
-Contact the Education team: firstname.lastname@example.org.
+Contact the Education team: email@example.com.

 If you haven't yet taught at Hugo House, PLEASE be sure to attach your resume/CV and teaching philosophy, as well as responding to the two prompts in the application.
 We also recommend familiarizing yourself with our previous course offerings before submitting.
 See extra notes & tips below!

 Note that we are still processing many new instructors’ applications, so we may not be able to program your class in the immediate quarter.
 Thanks for your patience!

 SELECTION CRITERIA & LOGISTICAL INFORMATION When selecting courses, we are looking for a fit with our current curricular needs, including a balance of genre, skill-level required of the students, and platform (such as workshop, generative, reading).
 When hiring teachers, we consider a combination of prior teaching experience, publication history, and the strength of teaching evaluations from Hugo House or other institutions.
 We're equally committed to hiring a teaching corps that's representative of different and diverse backgrounds, including but not limited to diversity of ethnicity, sexual orientation, gender, age, religion, ability and culture.
 An education committee of Hugo House staff members and rotating instructors reviews all class proposals.
 The committee members represent a range of ages, ethnicities, genders, religions and backgrounds.

 - A two-hour, multi-week class may be scheduled